 Here's how to use the Pareto Principle to manage your time more effectively.

 When you make a to-do list, prioritize each item by the amount of effort required (1 to 10, with 1 being the least amount of effort) and the potential positive results (1 to 10, with 10 being the highest impact).

 Create a New Ranking

-Now divide the potential results by the amount of effort to get a "priority" ranking.
+Now, divide the amount of effort by the potential results to get a "priority" ranking.
 Do the items with the lowest resulting priority number first.
 Here's a simple example:

 - Task 1: Write report on trip meeting.

 - Task 3: Call current customer about referral.

 Effort=1, Result=10, Priority=0.1

 See your new priority-based order?
 You do Task 3 first, Task 2 second, and Task 1 last, if at all.